 Proximal interphalangeal joints

 Fixed deformities, particularly flexion contractures, may develop rapidly; ulnar deviation of the fingers with an ulnar slippage of the extensor tendons off the metacarpophalangeal joints is typical, as are swan-neck deformities Swan-Neck Deformity A swan-neck deformity consists of hyperextension of the proximal interphalangeal (PIP) joint, flexion of the distal interphalangeal (DIP) joint, and sometimes flexion of the metacarpophalangeal... read more and boutonnière deformities Boutonnière Deformity A boutonnière deformity consists of flexion of the proximal interphalangeal (PIP) joint accompanied by hyperextension of the distal interphalangeal (DIP) joint.
-(See also Overview and Evaluation... read more ( see Figure: Boutonnière and swan-neck deformities Boutonnière and swan-neck deformities ).
+(See also Overview and Evaluation... read more .
 Joint instability due to stretching of the joint capsule can also occur.
 Carpal tunnel syndrome Carpal Tunnel Syndrome Carpal tunnel syndrome is compression of the median nerve as it passes through the carpal tunnel in the wrist.
 Symptoms include pain and paresthesias in the median nerve distribution.
 Diagnosis... read more can result from wrist synovitis compressing the median nerve.
-Popliteal (Baker) cysts can develop, causing calf swelling and tenderness suggestive of deep venous thrombosis.
+Popliteal (Baker) cysts Baker Cysts Baker cysts are enlarged bursae in the popliteal fossa.
+They are filled with synovial fluid and usually communicate with the adjacent joint space.
+Symptoms include pain, swelling behind the... read more can develop, causing calf swelling and tenderness suggestive of deep venous thrombosis.

 Boutonnière and swan-neck deformities

-Subcutaneous rheumatoid nodules are not usually an early sign but eventually develop in up to 30% of patients, usually at sites of pressure and chronic irritation (eg, the extensor surface of the forearm, metacarpophalangeal joints, occiput).
-Visceral nodules (eg, pulmonary nodules), usually asymptomatic, occur in severe RA.
-Pulmonary nodules of RA cannot be distinguished from pulmonary nodules of other etiology without biopsy.
+Subcutaneous rheumatoid nodules are not usually an early sign but eventually develop in up to 30% of patients, usually at sites of pressure and chronic irritation (eg, the extensor surface of the forearm, metacarpophalangeal joints, soles of feet).
+Paradoxically, rheumatoid nodules can increase in patients taking methotrexate, despite lessening of joint inflammation.
+Visceral nodules (eg, pulmonary) are usually asymptomatic and may occur in severe rheumatoid arthritis.
+Pulmonary nodules of rheumatoid arthritis cannot be distinguished from pulmonary nodules of other etiology without biopsy.